AdobeDocs/cc-everywhere/src/pages/guides/full_editor/create_project/index.md

 | templateSearchText | string | Initializes the editor with this string value for template search
 | asset | [Asset](../../../reference/shared_types/index.md#asset) | Asset object that contains the base64-encoded image data you want the editor to open

-To see the full list of canvas template layout ratios and template types, see the [customization](../../guides/full_editor/customization/index.md) page.
+View the full list of canvas template layout ratios and template types [here](../../../reference/types/index.md#canvasaspectid).

 ## Example